Representation theory of finite groups through (basic) algebraic geometry

 In a first section, we will recall the basic notions of the representation theory of a finite group $G$, such as Schur Lemma, decomposition into irreducible representations or the study of the group algebra $K(G)$, which is the main object to study.
-Indeed, Maschke's theorem states that $K(G)$ is semisimple when the characteristic of $K$ does not divide $|G|$, and thus Artin-Wedderburn theorem implies thus that $K(G)$ is the direct product of finite number of matrix algebras.
+To get the nice expected results in representation theory, for simplicity we will assume many times in this first section, that the ground field $K$ is algebraically closed.
+Indeed, as the experts in the field know, Maschke's theorem states that $K(G)$ is semisimple when the characteristic of $K$ does not divide $|G|$, and thus Artin-Wedderburn theorem implies thus that, when $K$ is good enough, $K(G)$ is the direct product of finite number of matrix algebras.
 In the language of representation theory, this means that the natural action of $G$ on $K(G)$ (the so-called regular representation) can be decomposed as $K(G)\cong\bigoplus_iEnd(V_i)$, where the $V_i$'s are all the irreducible representations of $G$.
 This decomposition is the goal of the second and third sections, and we will do it via idempotent elements.

 In the second section, we will see that such idempotents can be computed at once from a finite set of point naturally associated with the group $G$.
+It is essentially here that we will use some algebraic geometry, which we will present to non-experts in the field.

-In a third section we will show that we will need more than the set of points it we want a better behavior, in particular the Artin-Wedderburn theorem.
+In a third section we will show that we will need more than the set of points if we want a better behavior, in particular the Artin-Wedderburn theorem.
+As a byproduct, we will see that our approach with the set of points is naturally equivalent to the approach of the theory of characters (however, our approach has the advantage that the set of points associated with the group indicates a priori which fields $K$ are suitable for representations of the group).
 We will finish the section with a summary of our main construction.

 Finally, in the fourth section we apply the previous techniques to study the decomposition of functions in $d$ variables into their different types of symmetric functions.
 This corresponds to the study of representations of the symmetric group $S_d$.
-As a byproduct, we will see that our approach with the set of points is naturally equivalent to the approach of the theory of characters (however, our approach has the advantage that the set of points associated with the group indicates a priori which fields $K$ are suitable for representations of the group).
 Finally, we show that our approach allows to find equations for the symmetries much simpler than the ones given in \MRS. Using these simpler equations we gave an easier proof of the result of Tocino (\Tocino) that the hyperdeterminant of a $d$-dimensional matrix is zero for all types of symmetries but two.